kai-vala/DemoForAccessibilityBugs/README.md

 NOTE: Enabled Talkback on your device

-This is a demo for an issue where Views are not selectable with Talkback after a transition occurs.
+This is a demo for an issue where the user has enabled 'Heading navigation' and opens a new Fragment.

-If we remove this line, the views that are made visible will be selectable with Talkback enabled:

-`TransitionManager.beginDelayedTransition(it)`
+In the new Fragment the user can no longer navigate via 'Swipe right' and 'Swipe left', Talkback will simply announce 'no next heading'.

 ---